YouGov-Data/covid-19-tracker/README.md

 # Imperial College London YouGov Covid 19 Behaviour Tracker Data Hub
-31st October 2021: We have replaced Norway with the Netherlands from this point.
+31st August 2021: We have replaced Norway with the Netherlands from this point.

 15th June 2021: Data collection will continue with the current set of countries and fortnightly regularity until at least the middle of October 2021.

 3rd March 2021: We have replaced Netherlands with the USA from this point onwards.

 4th February 2021: Data from Israel was added from this wave and going forward.
 It is nationally representative of Israeli citizens only.
 Israel replaces Finland.

 This is the data repository for the Imperial College London YouGov Covid 19 Behaviour Tracker Data Hub.